Red Bull gifts you wins! Leipzig hand crisis-hit Liverpool Champions League win in Hungary | Goal.com

 Red Bull gifts you wins!
-Leipzig hand crisis-hit Liverpool Champions League win in Hungary
+Leipzig hand crisis-hit Liverpool Champions League victory in Hungary

 For a team in crisis, this was just what the doctor ordered.